First Published 11 Oct 2022 Last Updated 23 Jan 2025 Difficulty level: Moderate

 b) the Macros Settings value is Enable All Macros (not recommended; potentially dangerous code can run).

-This is because there is no restriction on code running.
+This is because there are no restrictions on code running.

 c) the app is running from a trusted location